 File A Catastrophe Claim

 If a weather-related emergency has occurred in your area, the CAT Team may already be in place.
-Call 1-877-GO-DIRECT to learn more or 1-800-403-1077 to start your catastrophe claim today.
+Call 1-877-GO-DIRECT to learn more.
+If you're ready to file a catastrophe claim for your vehicle, call 1-800-403-1077 or log into MyAccount and use our online portal.
+For all other catastrophe claims, please call 1-800-403-1077.